 For information on other swimming centres with indoor pools, check out our list of kid friendly local swimming pools.

 We spent MANY hours at soft play centres over the years.
 There are just two in the area – at Blacktown and Castle Hill.
 Both are only open as soft play centres Monday to Friday, during school hours.

 - Kids Playland @ Castle Hill Indoor Sports Centre: costs between $5-$10 per child.

 - Kids Zone Blacktown: costs $6-10 per child.

 The more traditional purpose built indoor play centres, with large climbing structures, slides and a soft play area, plus a cafe, are growing on us – particularly as our kids get older (4-6yrs).
-We’ve really enjoyed playing at Lollipops Playland Parramatta and Crocs Play Centre at Prospect and Castle Hill.
+We’ve really enjoyed playing at Chipmunks Prospect (only $5 entry on school days before 11am), Lollipops Playland Parramatta and Crocs Play Centre at Prospect and Castle Hill.